Champagne vs. Prosecco vs. sparkling wine?

 Champagne is a type of sparkling wine that comes from the region of Champagne, in northern France.
 In addition to regional requirements, it also must be made from specific grapes to constitute as Champagne.

 What about Prosecco?
 It's sparkling wine from Veneto, Italy.
-Prosecco are made predominantly from the Italian white grape variety called Glera.
+Prosecco is made predominantly from the Italian white grape variety called Glera.
 (It must consist of at least 85% Glera to be considered a Prosecco.)

 And that brings us to sparkling wine: Any sparkling wine not from Champagne, France (Champagne) and not from Veneto, Italy (Prosecco) is just sparkling wine!